Epping Forest District Museum

-This popular local museum has been restored and reconfigured to create a home for the district’s eclectic collection of artifacts.
+Thanks to Heritage Lottery funding, a popular local museum has been restored and reconfigured to create a proper home for the area’s eclectic collection of artifacts.

 Epping Forest District Museum is located within three attached buildings on Sun Street, Waltham Abbey.
 No. 41 (Grade II*) dates to the Tudor times and is largely intact; no. 39 (Grade II) is Georgian with Victorian/ Edwardian remodelling and no. 37 was built in the 1980s.

 Accessible only through the public library, the museum had no identity of its own.
 It also had nowhere onsite to store archive collections.
 Over the years, the wealth of historic features at nos.
 39 and 41 had become obscured by layers of signage, services and exhibition displays.

 Our designs consolidated the museum’s functions onto one site by acquiring additional space within no. 37.
 This allowed the museum to bring its long-term storage on site for the first time, along with the back-office functions and its facilities to study and conserve the collections.
 The design of the new core gallery was inspired by this new activity and celebrates the move by punctuating display cases with windows into rooms such as the collections workspace, costume store and prints and paintings store, making the stored exhibits an informal part of the display.
 Long-hidden features of the historic buildings were also revealed, joining the exhibits.

 The original Tudor entrance was reinstated, improving the visitor experience as well as the museum’s presence on the street.
 A new main entrance onto Sun Street, the main shopping street of Waltham Abbey, reactivated an existing doorway that had been boarded up.
 A new museum shop and reception welcomes visitors.